alexanderem49/simple-exchange/docs/tutorial.md

 ### Integration tests

 The integration test is setting up a testing environment with 2 different smart wallets and checks that simpleExchange contract can execute a successful exchange.
-In order to run unit tests, follow these [instructions](../contract/test/integrationTests/README.md) and then run this command:
+<mark>Important:</mark> in order to run unit tests, follow these [instructions](../contract/test/integrationTests/README.md) and then run this command:

 ```shell
 cd simple-exchange